EMBAs Visit South Africa

 The Weatherhead Executive MBA program includes an international study tour in the second year of study.
 The trip is a 10-day tour outside the United States during the university's spring break period.
 The goal of this experience is to explore and contrast the cultural, historical, political and economic issues involved in new business opportunities outside the U.S. This year, the EMBA Class of 2006 visited Johannesburg and Capetown, South Africa.

 The class started the trip with an evening and morning safari at the Pilansburg Game Reserve.
 Seeing elephants, zebras, giraffes and rhinos close up was an amazing way to start the journey.
 The visit to Johannesburg included stops at Soweto, DeBeers, Ernst & Young (to discuss Black Economic Empowerment) and Mintek.
 In Capetown, the EMBAs visited Stellenbosch Business School, Spier Winery and met with three South African entrepreneurs who are interested in moving their businesses into the U.S. market.

 What follows are three student's perspectives on the trip from business and personal perspectives.
-To learn more about Weatherhead's Executive MBA, come to an Open House on June 6th.

 By: AL CISAN

 FAIRMOUNT MINERALS, LTD